-PROXY STATEMENT MARCH 31, 2000
+PROXY STATEMENT MARCH 31, 2001

-This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of the Company of proxies representing the common stock of the Company (the "Common Stock") to be voted at the Annual Meeting of Shareholders of the Company to be held on May 11, 2000, and at any adjournment thereof.
-This Proxy Statement and accompanying proxy card are being mailed to shareholders on or about March 31, 2000.
+This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of the Company of proxies representing the common stock of the Company (the "Common Stock") to be voted at the Annual Meeting of Shareholders of the Company to be held on May 10, 2001, and at any adjournment thereof.
+This Proxy Statement and accompanying proxy card are being mailed to shareholders on or about March 31, 2001.

 A form of proxy is enclosed for your use.
 The Company will acknowledge revocation of any proxy upon request of the record holder made in person or in writing prior to the exercise of the proxy, or upon receipt of a valid proxy bearing a later date.
-Delivery of said revocation or valid proxy bearing a later date shall be made upon the Corporate Secretary of the Company.
+Delivery of said revocation or valid proxy bearing a later date shall be made to the Corporate Secretary of the Company.
 If a shareholder executes two or more proxies with respect to the same shares, the proxy bearing the most recent date will be honored if otherwise valid.
 All shares represented by valid proxies received pursuant to this solicitation will be voted at the Annual Meeting.
 Where a shareholder specifies by means of the proxy a choice with respect to any matter to be acted upon, his or her shares will be voted in accordance with each specification so made.

 The entire cost of soliciting proxies will be paid by the Company.
 In following up the original mail solicitation of proxies, the Company will make arrangements with brokerage houses and other custodians, nominees, and fiduciaries to send proxies and proxy materials to the beneficial owners of Common Stock and will reimburse them for their expenses in so doing.
-Under an agreement with the Company, Morrow & Co. will assist in obtaining proxies from certain larger and other shareholders at an estimated cost of \$4,500 plus certain expenses.
+Under an agreement with the Company, Morrow & Co. will assist in obtaining proxies from certain larger and other shareholders at an estimated cost of \$5,500 plus certain expenses.

-The total number of shares of Common Stock outstanding at the close of business on March 14, 2000 (the "Record Date"), the Record Date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting, was 31,219,583.
+The total number of shares of Common Stock outstanding at the close of business on March 13, 2001 (the "Record Date"), the Record Date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting, was 31,882,165.
 Only holders of Common Stock on the Record Date are entitled to notice of and to vote at the Annual Meeting.
 The Company will appoint either one or three inspectors of election in advance of the meeting to tabulate votes, to ascertain whether a quorum is present, and to determine the voting results on all matters presented to shareholders.
 A majority of all shares of Common Stock entitled to vote, represented in person or by proxy, constitutes a quorum.
-Abstentions and broker non-votes are each included in the determination of the number of shares present; however, they are not counted for the purpose of determining the election of each nominee for director.
+Abstentions and broker non-votes are each included in the determination of the number of shares present; however, they are not counted for the purpose of determining the election of each nominee for director and are not counted as an affirmative vote for the ratification of the selection of Arthur Andersen LLP as the Company's independent public accountants or for the shareholder proposal.